Psychic Blog

 Summer Solstice is sometimes called Litha or Midsummer

-It is a major celestial event which results in the longest day and shortest night of the year.
-In 2016 in the UK it takes place on Monday 20th June.
+Summer Solstice is a major celestial event which results in the longest day and shortest night of the year.
+In 2024 in the UK it takes place on Monday 20th June.
 Modern Druids still hold Midsummer rites at Stonehenge; festivities are believed to have taken place at the site from the 13th century.
 Great spiritual significance is attached to the date; Christians place the feast of John the Baptist (St John’s Eve) two days after Midsummer.
-Many believe that it is a time to celebrate growth and life, but also to recognise the balance needed in ones life and the world in general and to acknowledge the shifting of seasons, as the sun begins to decline again towards winter.
+Many believe that it is a time to celebrate growth and life, but also to recognise the balance needed in ones life and the world in general, and to acknowledge the shifting of seasons, as the sun begins to decline again towards winter.